NeuroTechX/ntx_slack_archive/random.md

  >quick summary on the Kernel article: switching from one invasive approach to another. (oddly, I know both PIs.
 Berger is super smart but I never got a sense anything important would come out of his lab.
 Boyden is the smartest guy I've ever met; at the level of the article, the tech sounds unworkable, but if anyone can make it work it's Boyden.)

+3/28/2017 2:39 PM

+ **sydneyneurotechx** :

+ >Yea, agreed on Boyden.
+A contact of mine is doing work at the MIT Media Lab under Ed and he has nothing but positive things to say about him.
+I think Ed has like 5 degrees in different subjects.